We bring the fight to the defense by aggressively litigating claims – and insurance companies know this.

 Seeking Maximum Compensation For Your Injury

-At Scott Marshall Injury Attorneys, in Clearwater, we can help you file your workers’ compensation claim (along with any necessary appeals), and we are ready to help you pursue additional compensation in a third-party liability claim.
+At Scott Marshall Injury Attorneys, our Florida third-party claim attorneys can help you file your workers’ compensation claim (along with any necessary appeals), and we are ready to help you pursue additional compensation in a third-party liability claim.
 Our goal is to maximize all available sources of compensation related to your injuries.

 Common Scenarios For Third-Party Liability